Skip to content

 Mariana Leal

-Mariana studied animation at the University of the Arts London, where she is now an Associate Lecturer, and graduated with an MA in Film Studies from King’s College London in 2022.
+Mariana is a Portuguese animator based in London.
+Her work explores inner worlds and lived experiences through animated materials.
+She studied animation at the University of the Arts London and has an MA in Film Studies from King’s College London in 2022.
 She has been working in short form documentary and fictional animation, and compositing for long form film and television.

 https://lealanimation.myportfolio.com